Pyrethrins & Pyrethroids

 Toxicity to pets

 Pyrethrins are a class of drugs derived from the Chrysanthemum flower/plant, while pyrethroids are synthetic derivatives.
 Pyrethrins and pyrethroids typically come in varying concentrations (from < 1% to up to 55% or more).
-Higher concentrations can be safely used on dogs; however, cats are very sensitive to these chemicals and cannot metabolize these drugs well as dogs.
+Higher concentrations can be safely used on dogs; however, cats are very sensitive to these chemicals and cannot metabolize these drugs as well as dogs.
 One of the most common ways we see cats being poisoned by pyrethrins is by inappropriate application of dog flea and tick medications placed on a cat; this should never be done without consultation with a veterinarian.
-Less commonly, cats may be poisoned by licking or grooming a flea and tick medication off a dog that had recent topical spot-on application.
+Less commonly, cats may be poisoned by licking or grooming a flea and tick medication off a dog that had a recent topical spot-on application.

 Dogs